Why we don’t need to wait to become rich to give back

 The power of time, talent, knowledge.

-A lot of the work I’ve been learning more about over the last couple of years focuses on using AI and technology to solve big real-world problems.
+A lot of the topics I’ve been learning more about over the last couple of years focus on leveraging AI and technology to solve big real-world problems.
 I’m really interested in how new ideas and innovations are changing education, the environment, and healthcare.
 One key insight I’ve gained is that while funding is often limited in philanthropic institutions, there are times when budgets are available—but the challenge isn’t money.

 Sometimes, the real challenge is figuring out how to get the solution to the people who need it the most.
-How do we reach those living in remote areas, or how do we ensure that the solutions are actually used and locally embraced?
+This envolves questions like: How do we reach those living in remote areas, or how do we ensure that the solutions are actually used and locally embraced?
 These are challenges that go beyond financial constraints; they’re about accessibility, adoption, and effective implementation.

 Melinda Gates, for example, shared in her TedTalk about a promising solution of bringing special toilets to local villages.
-While a Tiger Toilet is one of those promising innovations, the locals only used them to store food in the beginning.
+Although the Tiger Toilet is a promising innovation, locals initially used it only to store food.
 It wasn’t until the foundation paid attention to the local villagers, had conversations with them, and talked to them extensively, that they realized how they needed to tweak their message.
-This feedback could only come from those on the grounds, who have spent enough time with the people in those villages to know what the missing link was.
+This feedback could only come from those on the grounds, who have spent enough time with the people in those villages to know what was the missing link.

-In other words, not all contributions are financial.
-If you’re not rich in money, you can still be rich in time, inside information, or talent.
+In other words, not all contributions need to be financial.
+If you’re not rich in money, you can still contribute through your time, inside information, or skills.
 Volunteering at a shelter, tutoring students, or offering your expertise in a field can be incredibly valuable to those who need it.
-This way, changing the world doesn’t require much money.
-How much were Gandhi’s teachers paid?
-How much did it cost to give Dr. Martin Luther King the books that catalyzed his mind and actions?
-Think in terms of empowerment and the possibilities will show up to you.
+Changing the world doesn’t always require much money.
+Consider how much it cost to give Gandhi his teachers or how much it cost to give Dr. Martin Luther King the books that catalyzed his mind and actions.
+When you focus on empowering others, opportunities for making a difference will present themselves.

 Wealth is relative

-I also believe that what one person views as a lack of wealth, another might view as enough to live comfortably.
+I also believe that what one person views as a small amount of money, another might view as enough to live comfortably.
+Wealth is relative because its value and meaning are shaped by one’s perspective and circumstances.

 Creating a ripple effect by inspiring others

-Small acts of kindness, like volunteering, helping others with their time or skills, or donating items you no longer need, can have a significant positive effect on someone else’s life.
-When others see you giving what you can, they may be motivated to do the same, multiplying the effect of your generosity.
-Small Actions Can Make a Big Difference.
-Your actions can inspire others to give.
+Small acts of kindness, such as volunteering, offering your time or skills to others, or donating items you no longer need, can profoundly impact someone else’s life.
+When others witness your generosity, they may be motivated to do the same, multiplying the effects of your actions.
+Even the smallest gestures can create meaningful change, and your example can motivate others to give as well.

 Habit of Giving

-Back in 2023, I decided to commit 10% of the earnings I make from this website to girls’ education.
+Back in 2023, I announced that I decided to commit 10% of the earnings I make from this platform to girls’ education.
 As this platform continues to grow and I will continue to work on projects, the donations will grow with me.
 Even though we’re still a tiny corner on the Internet, the habit of giving has become a fundamental part of my journey.
 It’s an integral part of my philosophy to do what you can with what is given to me.

 Therefore, I want to inspire a shift in how we view giving, making it more inclusive and focused on collective action rather than individual wealth.
 If we wait until we are “rich” or “famous” to give back, we may miss countless opportunities to help.
 The earlier we start giving, the more it becomes a natural part of our lives.
 Starting small teaches us the value of generosity and builds a mindset that will support giving at any level.
 Those who are given much have a social responsibility to do more with it, but in essence, giving back is about what we have to offer right now—whether that’s time, talent, or treasure.